floklimm/shinyTutorial/shinyTutorial.md

 occurrencesClean <- occurrences[2:length(occurrences)] # we do not take the whitespace author name

 ```
-(You might need to set your set your working directory to source file location for the correct loading of the data.)

 We will have to assign this new data to the `x` vector, which we use in the histogram